evidentlyai/evidently/docs/book/installation/self_hosting.md

 # 1. Create a Workspace

 Once you [install Evidently](install-evidently.md), you will need to create a `workspace`.
-This designates a remote or local directory where you store the evaluation results (as JSON `snapshots` of Evidently `Reports` or `Test Suites`).
-The Monitoring UI Service will read the data from this source.
+This designates a remote or local directory where you will store the evaluation results (as JSON `snapshots` of the Evidently `Reports` or `Test Suites`).
+The UI Service will read the data from this source.

+There are three scenarios, based on where you run the UI Service and store data.
+- **Local Workspace**.
+Both the UI Service and data storage are local.
+- **Remote Workspace**.
+Both the UI Service and data storage are remote.
+- **Workspace with remote data storage**.
+You run the UI Service and store data on different servers.

 ## Local Workspace